 Independent beer distributors do more than buy, store, sell and deliver beer.
 They also are small business owners, civic leaders, parents and philanthropists who are active in their communities.
-Beer distributors play a vital role in working to keep the communities where they live and work safe by sponsoring a wide array of programs to promote responsible consumption, combat drunk driving and work to eliminate underage drinking.
+Beer distributors play a vital role in working to keep the communities where they live and work safe by sponsoring a wide array of programs to promote responsible consumption, combat drunk driving and reducee underage drinking.
 Beer distributors also value their role in the state-based system of alcohol regulation that works to keep communities and citizens safe while encouraging healthy competition and a robust marketplace.

 America’s independent beer distributors are a critical link in a three-tier distribution system.
 Distributors are regulated by the states and provide a tremendous variety of beer brands and styles to licensed retailers at a great value while protecting the public.
 The three-tier system is made up of brewers and importers, distributors and retailers.